harjitmoe/ecma35lib/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/

-Individual files in `ecma35/data/singlebyte/sbmaps` and `ecma35/data/multibyte/mbmaps` may use separate terms.
+Individual files in `ecma35/data/singlebyte/sbmaps`, `ecma35/data/multibyte/mbmaps` and
+`ecma35/data/names/namemaps` are (except as otherwise noted) not original to this project and, as such, the terms above do not apply.
+If and where elegible, they may use seperate terms.

 # Structure